 - Personal alarms can also be linked to monitors within the home and intercoms to mobile apps which can trigger an alarm.
 Indoor (and outdoor) security cameras can also be linked to smartphones and devices to monitor activity within and around the home.

-- Elmbridge Borough Council provide Pathfinder, a wristwatch which offers GPS location and tracking 24/7, 365 days a year, alongside two way speech and the ability to monitor a person is remaining within a designated safe zone.
+- Elmbridge Borough Council's community alarm and telecare service provide Pathfinder, a wristwatch which offers GPS location and tracking 24/7, 365 days a year, alongside two way speech and the ability to monitor a person is remaining within a designated safe zone.
 The Pathfinder service is open to residents all over Surrey as well as residents in Elmbridge.

-- Location service trackers are offered by Runnymede Borough Council and Surrey Heath Borough Council and both can be used by residents all over Surrey.
+- Location service trackers are offered by Runnymede Borough Council on their GPS location service page and Surrey Heath Borough Council on their GPS location service page and both can be used by residents all over Surrey.
 A GPS location service can offer peace of mind and reassurance for individuals who may feel vulnerable when out and about.
 Through a discreet device carried or worn by the individual they can use satellite technology to pinpoint their location when support or assistance is needed.